carbon-language/carbon-lang/docs/project/roadmap.md

 An initial rough framework for the core standard library functionality should be provided, as necessary to support the core language components.
-A largely complete implementation of the core language design should be available in carbon-explorer.
+A largely complete implementation of the core language design should be available in Carbon explorer.
 The toolchain should be able to parse the core language design, with some support for name lookup and type-checking.

 We should have begun writing non-trivial portions of the standard library, such